 Good practice: planning and economic policy

-National Planning Policy Guidance (NPPG) emphasises (paragraph 021) the importance of assessing and planning for the housing needs of older people in all tenures and the wider policy benefits of downsizing
+National Planning Policy Guidance (NPPG) (paragraph 020) states that “the need to provide housing for older people is critical as people are living longer lives and the proportion of older people in the population is increasing”.
+It emphasises the importance of assessing and planning for the housing needs of older people in all tenures and the wider policy benefits of downsizing.

 An Ageing Nation – Are we planning for our future?
 RHG member Barton Willmore reports that, even in areas with large and growing older populations, few local authorities have clear policies for housing for older people.
 “There is not only a shortage of specialist accommodation, but a shortage of family homes that remain occupied by older generations. …it is critical to our recovery from the current housing crisis and the future of appropriate and appealing retirement accommodation to look at how this issue might be effectively tackled.”
 This report looks at how policy and product might be informed and developed, looking at projections, policy in practice and how we should be responding.

 Planning for Older People’s Housing: the shock of the new – Planning Advisory Service This case study looks at case studies of councils which are proactive in meeting the need for older people’s housing.